Pull down the multipurpose feeder door.

 For custom- or Universal-size paper, adjust the width guides to lightly touch the sides of the stack.

-From the Paper menu on the printer control panel, set the paper size and type in the Paper menu to match the paper loaded in the tray.
+From the printer control panel, set the paper size and paper type in the Paper menu to match the paper loaded in the tray.